natsu-anon/STOWAWAY/README.md

 1. Navigate through all servers & channels available to the bot
 2. nicknames
 3. **UPDATE REMINDERS**
+4. WASM
-3. option to display nickname associated w/ key
+5. option to display nickname associated w/ key
-4. password encrypted private key?
+6. password encrypted private key?
-5. Handshake protocol performed through DM's (can bots DM each other?)
+7. Handshake protocol performed through DM's (can bots DM each other?)
-6. More PGP features (key + message signing & key revoking)
+8. More PGP features (key + message signing & key revoking)
-7. See who's signed whose keys for a "web of trust".
+9. See who's signed whose keys for a "web of trust".
-8. Humans dm the bot `about` to find out more w/ link to repo
+10. Humans dm the bot `about` to find out more w/ link to repo

 And in general I need to check out v8 options to see what'd I should bake into the executables